 Over the years, many factors have changed that have impacted the pricing of long term care insurance policies.
 For example, the cost of long term care services continues to increase and today, people are living longer and the need for long term care is growing rapidly.
 Due to these types of changes, insurers now expect to pay higher amounts of benefits than had been originally anticipated.

 This anticipated increase in expected benefits has led to the need for insurers to increase premium rates on inforce (existing) policies.
-Not unlike what most other long term care insurance carriers have already done, MassMutual is at the beginning stages of what we anticipate to be a long, multi-step process to initiate a premium rate increase on many existing long term care insurance policies.
+Not unlike what most other long term care insurance carriers have already done, MassMutual has started what we anticipate to be a long, multi-step process to initiate a premium rate increase on some existing long term care insurance policies.

 The need for care can be one of the most significant challenges a person can face, both personally and financially.
 We have seen the difference that long term care insurance coverage has made in the lives of our customers and their family members.
 Although the cost for this insurance may be increasing for some policyowners, it provides valuable coverage that may not be available from health insurance or government programs.